 A covering letter/statement must accompany the submission, giving the name, postal address, phone, and e-mail addresses of the corresponding author and confirming that the paper or material in it has not been published previously and is not under consideration with another publication.
 If the manuscript contains information provided to the author as a personal communication, confirmation that the author has permission to publish this information is required.

 Authors are strongly advised to have their manuscript read, and critically reviewed, by friends or colleagues.
 Although this is not a formal requirement of the journal, it may influence the treatment of the manuscript.
 Notornis receives more manuscripts than it can publish and poorly constructed manuscripts are unlikely to enter the journal’s editorial process.
 Complying with any administrative requirement (in-house review; permission to publish, etc.) of the author’s workplace or supporting agency is a matter between those parties; such matters are not checked by the editors and OSNZ accepts no responsibility in case of any dispute.
 Sequence of authors is similarly the responsibility of the authors alone and should be resolved prior to submission.
+As such, it is the responsibility of corresponding authors to ensure that all authors of the paper accept their position on the final version of the published paper.
 Potential conflicts of interest between authors and other institutions must be brought to the attention of the editors.

 All manuscripts are acknowledged upon receipt.
 The Managing Editor will make an initial assessment of the manuscript to confirm its subject, content, scope and quality are appropriate for the journal.
-Each manuscript is assigned to an Editor who will arrange for it to be reviewed by two referees.
-Referee’s reports, together with initial editorial comment will be conveyed to the author within three months of submission.
-The Managing Editor will decide on acceptance for publication following receipt of the revised manuscript or upon advice of his Editor after the initial reviews.
+The Managing Editor will then approach potential referees to review the paper; two reviewers for an original paper and one reviewer for a short note.
+Referee’s reports, together with initial editorial comment will be conveyed to the author, preferably within three months of submission.
+The Managing Editor will decide on acceptance for publication following receipt of the reviewers’ reports.
+The corresponding author will then be advised of an outcome.

 Sequence The main sections of the manuscript should be:

-- Title page containing the title, authors’ names, affiliation(s), a suggested short title, and the name and address (including phone, fax and E-mail as appropriate) of a corresponding author.
+- Title page containing the title, authors’ names, affiliation(s), a suggested short title, and the name and address (including phone number and E-mail as appropriate) of a corresponding author.
 The title should be as short as possible while still reflecting the content of the paper.

 - Abstract of about 150 words that provides a succinct summary of the main findings of the study, followed by up to seven Keywords.